DefangLabs/docs-chatbot/README.md

 # Scikit RAG + OpenAI

 This sample demonstrates how to deploy a Flask-based Retrieval-Augmented Generation (RAG) chatbot using OpenAI's GPT model.
 The chatbot retrieves relevant documents from a knowledge base using scikit-learn and Sentence Transformers and then generates responses using OpenAI's GPT model.
-There is an LRU caching scheme of 128 queries.

 ## Prerequisites